gvwilson/thirdbit/fiction/iffy/index.md

 her accent thickening unconsciously to match her friend's.
 "We just kinda got dragged into things."
-She summarized the last few days as briefly as she could, skating past what had happened to the Zillion ship and her part in assembling the bot that had saved them at the mansion.
+She summarized the last few days as briefly as she could, skating past what had happened to the *Taroona* and her part in assembling the bot that had saved them at the mansion.
 She still didn't want to think about that…